Evocalize/slate/source/includes/_content_access_management.md

 - Group Based
 - Group and Role based

-It's important to note that you you can create multiple access records tying content items to multiple The ability to edit the content item can be granted by passing true for the `canEdit` flag.
+The ability to edit the content item can be granted by passing true for the `canEdit` flag.

 ## Get Access Records associated to a repository